Stefanie de Roux: Miss Earth 2006

-She also was the representative of her country on the Miss Earth 2006 beauty pageant, held on 26 November 2006 in Manila, Philippines.
+She also was the representative of her country in the Miss Earth 2006 beauty pageant, held on 26 November 2006 in Manila, Philippines.
 She placed in the top eight and came in fifth place.

-After her placement as finalist in the 2006 edition of Miss Earth, she was included in the list of distinguished alumni of the Southern Methodist University.
+After her placement as a finalist in the 2006 edition of Miss Earth, she was included in the list of distinguished alumni of Southern Methodist University.